 Bearing The Brunt Of California’s Rising Costs

 California’s rising costs are hitting low-income families and vulnerable populations the hardest, particularly when it comes to food insecurity and poverty.
 Grocery prices have surged 28% in the past five years, matching the total increase seen in the 15 years before the pandemic.
-Progressive policies have driven inflation, leaving millions struggling to afford basic necessities.

 More than one in five Californians is food insecure and over a quarter of households with children struggle to put food on the table.
 Families with children face an even bigger burden, spending 41% more on groceries than those without kids.
 California remains one of the costliest places for food, with the average household spending $1,200 per month – nearly $300 per week.
 These rising costs, coupled with high housing, transportation and electricity expenses, are stretching California families to their limits.